Gaoc3/USB-Everything/README.md

 > ⚠️ **Note:**
 The `.exe` files are locked and cannot be run directly.
 To use the tools, run the PowerShell script named `ZhanTool.ps1` from your terminal.
-The locking mechanism is handled by a script called `loock`.
+The locking mechanism is handled by a script called `lock.ps1`.

 ## How to Run